MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/code-owners.md

 * Abide by the Mixed Reality Toolkit's [code of conduct](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/CODE-OF-CONDUCT.md) and [trademark policy](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/TRADEMARKS.md).
 * Be already acting as an owner of the area being assigned, by providing high-quality reviews and feedback.
 * Has submitted non-trivial changes to the area being assigned.
-* Having participated in the MRTK project in the last 90 days.
+* Having participated in the Project in the last 90 days.

 ## Removal of a code owner